Bluetooth Not Working on Windows 11: Safe Fixes

 - Charge the Bluetooth device.

-- Keep the device close to the PC during testing.
+- Keep it close to the PC.

 Quick path